Svancara/FinDogAI/docs/architecture/data-models.md

 ```

 **Relationships:**
-- Parent to all tenant-scoped collections (members, jobs, resources)
+- Parent to all tenant-scoped collections (members, jobs, resources, subscription, payments)
+- One-to-one with TenantSubscription
 - One-to-many with Member entities
 - One-to-many with Job entities
+- One-to-many with PaymentRecord entities

 ## Member Model